-Most of us binge series.
+Most of us watch series all in one go.
 Streaming services have enabled us to.
-It can be tempting to also binge (or cram) learning.
+It can be tempting to also cram learning in the same way.
 Get as much information as possible, as fast as possible.
 It’s fast, so it must work, right?
-Well, no. Learning needs to be slow and spaced.
+Well, no. In short, learning needs to be slow and spaced.
 By spacing learning, you allow the material to get etched in your long-term memory.
 Later, when you encounter a problem or a new situation, you can summon the knowledge from your memory to come up with solutions.

 4. Actively ask yourself questions

 Self-explanation means pausing while learning and thinking about the topic.
 You can do that by simply asking yourself questions such as “Why does this work this way?”.
 Then, instead of looking up the answer, try to answer it to yourself from memory.
 It may sound surprising, but it works!

 Speaking of application, you probably know that no matter how much theory you learn, it will not mean a lot unless you start using it.
 So, as soon as you feel you’ve understood a concept, put it to the test.
 With SEO, there are many opportunities to get working straight away.

 6. Don’t be afraid to ask for help

 Feedback is a good way to learn.
 So ask for it!
 You can easily send your site to a friend or a colleague and ask them to give you their impression.
 Let them go through it and be the judges of your texts or your site structure.
 In addition, if you dare, you could even post the site on forums or social media to ask feedback from a more general audience.